 When was the last time you replaced the AC unit’s air filter?
 Unfortunately, many homeowners neglect this essential maintenance task.
 A clogged air filter reduces airflow.
 If the air filter is clogged, replacing it with a new one should get the air flowing freely and strongly again.

 If you’ve ruled out the above problems, it’s time to head outside to the condensing unit.
 If your AC has stopped blowing air, has weak airflow, or you hear unusual noises, do a quick inspection of the fan motor.
 The motor is located in the condenser unit.
 Listen for a humming sound that tells you the AC compressor is functioning.

 Next, look through the vents at the top of the unit to see the fan.
 Are the fan blades turning?
-If the compressor is working but the fan blades are not spinning, the motor is faulty.
+The motor is faulty if the compressor is working, but the fan blades are not spinning.
 That’s your cue to turn the system off and call the pros to repair the AC fan motor.